Omar Ahmad (politician)

-Omar Ahmad (June 25, 1964 – May 10, 2011) was an American Internet entrepreneur and politician.
-Ahmad formerly served as the Chief technology officer of Napster in addition to many other positions and ventures in Silicon Valley.
+Omar Ahmad (June 25, 1964 – May 10, 2011) was an American business executive and politician who served as a chief technology officer of Napster.
 In 2007, he was elected to the city council of San Carlos, California.
 He served as Mayor of San Carlos from November 2010 until his death in 2011.

 Biography

 Omar Ahmad was born to immigrant parents from Pakistan in Ohio.
-His parents, Dr. Iftikhar and Nadira Ahmad, became American citizens on July 4, 1976.
+His parents, Iftikhar and Nadira Ahmad, became American citizens on July 4, 1976.
 The family moved to Palatka, Florida, where Ahmad was raised.
 He pursued a bachelor's degree in materials science engineering at the University of Florida.

 In 1991, Ahmad ran unsuccessfully as a candidate for the Gainesville City Commission.
 He soon left Gainesville, Florida, to take a position with the Discovery Channel in suburban Washington D.C.

 Internet entrepreneur

 Ahmad spent five years working at the Discovery Channel before moving to Silicon Valley, California in 1998 during the height of the dot-com bubble.
 His early ventures included positions at the now defunct @Home Network, GrandCentral (which is now Google Voice) and Netscape.

 Ahmad then joined Napster as chief technical officer (C.T.O.).
 As Napster's C.T.O., Ahmad was responsible for shutting down the file sharing site after a series of court rulings against the company.

 He went on to establish several other Dot-com companies and Internet startups.
 He co-founded and served as C.T.O. of TrustedID Inc., a defunct identity theft protection company, and Logictier.
 His most recent venture was the launch of SynCH Energy Corp, a company whose goal is to convert greenhouse gases released from sewage treatment plants into fuel for automobiles.